-What such an inclusion of ammunition into the treaty will do is mandate laws for the use of special markers known as “taggants.”
+What such inclusion of ammunition into the treaty will do is mandate laws for the use of special markers known as “taggants.”
 These taggants are added to the round’s powder, and they are used to identify the place of manufacture, just like a serial number.
-The use of such taggants will increase the price of ammunition, and will increase the difficulty of lawful acquisition of ammunition and components by civilians.
-But an even greater issue with these are the danger of creating ammunition with both too much or too little powder, as the taggants will change the powder weight and volume density, thus greatly affecting the quality of the ammunition and its accuracy.
-And this leads to possibilities of all kinds of personal injuries or even deaths—to the shooter and innocent bystanders if the barrel should blow up because the pressure of a round is higher than a firearm can withstand, and to the intended target (e.g. rapist or other violent perpetrator) by impairing the accuracy of the firearm, and where that bullet will end up.
+The use of such taggants will increase the price of ammunition and will increase the difficulty of lawful acquisition of ammunition and components by civilians.
+But an even greater issue with these is the danger of creating ammunition with both too much or too little powder, as the taggants will change the powder weight and volume density, thus greatly affecting the quality of the ammunition and its accuracy.
+And this leads to possibilities of all kinds of personal injuries or even deaths—to the shooter and innocent bystanders if the barrel should blow up because the pressure of a round is higher than a firearm can withstand, and to the intended target (e.g. rapist or other violent perpetrators) by impairing the accuracy of the firearm, and where that bullet will end up.

 Guns Impeding Economic Development

 Lately, we’ve been hearing of a push to incorporate the concept of “development” into the Treaty.
-For example, a UNIDIR paper stated: “An ATT with strong criteria will help establish the necessary security conditions for economic and social development to flourish, while helping to stem the flow of arms that has prevented such progress in the past.”
+For example, a UNIDIR paper stated: “An ATT with strong criteria will help establish the necessary security conditions for economic and social development to flourish while helping to stem the flow of arms that has prevented such progress in the past.”